team33/thekraken/README.txt

 4. Upgrade recommendations

 4.1.
-Upgrade recommendations: The Kraken 0.2
+Upgrade recommendations: from The Kraken 0.2

-    It is recommended to uninstall and remove The Kraken for the sake of housekeeping.
+    It is recommended to uninstall and remove (or archive) The Kraken from the system for the sake of housekeeping.

-    1. Stop the client
-    2. Go to client directory
+    1. Go to client directory (shutting the client down is not required)
-    3. Run "./thekraken-0.2 -u"; it should give output similar to this one:
+    2. Run './thekraken-0.2 -u'; it should give output similar to the following:

     $ ./thekraken-0.2 -u
     thekraken: The Kraken 0.2